How to spray paint kitchen cabinets for a factory-like finish

 What colour should I spray my kitchen cabinets?

-Obviously white is a popular colour as it fits with almost any other colour.
-But, if your kitchen has a modern, minimalist design style then bold colours such navy blue, black or something bright and vivid are often good choices.
-If you have a more traditional rustic style kitchen then you want to try more subtle tones.
-Check out our painted kitchen cabinet ideas to give you inspiration on your colour choice.
+White is a popular colour because it pairs well with almost any other colour.
+But if your kitchen has a modern, minimalist design, bold colours such as navy blue, black, or bright, vivid hues are often good choices.
+If you have a more traditional, rustic-style kitchen, consider using more subtle tones.
+Check out our painted kitchen cabinet ideas for inspiration on your colour choice.

 When it comes to budgeting for a kitchen respray cost, a DIY route will naturally be the cheaper option, but will involve you having the time and skills to complete the job.
 If you want to call in a professional, cost will vary depending on the size of your kitchen, the layout and the condition of your doors.